-Designated for Carroll freshmen, Guadalupe’s design lends itself well to providing men and women with their own living space while allowing all freshmen to experience their first year at Carroll together.
-Known as "Guad" to its 350 residents, this hall has plenty of amentities and loads of activities is a community unto itself.
+Designated for Carroll freshmen, Guadalupe’s design lends itself well to providing residents with their own living space while allowing all freshmen to experience their first year at Carroll together.
+Known as "Guad" to its 350 residents, this hall has plenty of amentities, loads of activities, and is a community unto itself.

-St. Mary Wing is an all-female wing that offers double-occupancy rooms for women on four floors with a triple occupancy room on each floor.
-St. Joseph Wing provides the same options on three floors for the men.
+The St. Mary Wing is an all-female wing that offers double-occupancy rooms for women on four floors with a triple occupancy room on each floor.
+The St. Joseph Wing provides the same options on three floors for men.

-The formal lounge in Guadalupe Hall is a spacious “living room” where students gather for meetings, studying, music and relaxation.
+The formal lounge in Guadalupe Hall is a spacious “living room” where students gather for meetings, studying, as well as music and relaxation.
 Guadalupe Hall also houses the Wellness Center, a convenient place for all Carroll students to access counseling and health services.

-There is also a computer lab, study spaces, a community kitchen and laundry facilities in each wing.
-Guadalupe Hall also has a 24-hour desk attendant to assist students.
+There is also a computer lab, study spaces, a community kitchen and laundry facilities throughout the building.

 As with all of our residence halls, each residential floor is also home to a Community Advisor (CA) who serves as a resource for students as they adjust to life on campus.
 CAs also work to plan a number of activities in the residence halls to build community - from movie nights to study breaks to the famous "Guad Hill Slip-N-Slide."